Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

    :width: 600px

-The interface of the application (an HTML web page) is composed by two HTML5 video tags: one for the video camera stream (the local client-side stream) and other for the mirror (the remote stream).
-The video camera stream is sent to the Kurento Server, processed and then is returned to the client as a remote stream.
+The interface of the application (an HTML web page) is composed by two HTML5 video tags: one showing the local stream (as captured by the device webcam) and the other showing the remote stream sent by the media server back to the client.

-To implement this behavior we have to create a `Media Pipeline`:term: composed by a single  `Media Element`:term:, i.e. a **WebRtcEndpoint**, which is bidirectional media element to receive a media stream (audio and video) from the browser and send another media stream back to it.
-As suggested by its name, this endpoint is capable to communicate with the browser by means of `WebRTC`:term: technology.
-Therefore, the media pipeline implemented is illustrated in the following picture:
+The logic of the application is quite simple: the local stream is sent to the Kurento Media Server, which returns it back to the client without modifications.
+To implement this behavior we need to create a `Media Pipeline`:term: composed by a single `Media Element`:term:, i.e. a **WebRtcEndpoint**, which holds the capability of exchanging full-duplex (bidirectional) WebRTC media flows.
+This media element is connected to itself so that the media it receives (from browser) is send back (to browser).
+This media pipeline is illustrated in the following picture:

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-pipeline.png
    :align:   center
    :alt:     Loopback video call media pipeline

 This is a web application, and therefore it follows a client-server architecture.
-In the client-side, the logic is implemented in **JavaScript**.
+At the client-side, the logic is implemented in **JavaScript**.
-In the server-side we use the **Kurento Java Client** in order to reach the **Kurento Server**.
+At the server-side we use a Java EE application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.
 To communicate these entities the following technologies are used:

-* `REST`:term:: Communication between JavaScript client-side and Java server-side.
+* `REST`:term:: Communication between JavaScript client-side and Java application server-side.

-* `WebSocket`:term:: Communication between the Kurento Java Client and the Kurento Server.
+* `WebSocket`:term:: Communication between the Kurento Java Client and the Kurento Media Server.
 This communication is implemented by the **Kurento Protocol**.
 For further information, please see this :doc:`page <../../mastering/kurento_protocol>` of the documentation.